Home » Recipe Index » Desserts

 • With the mixer on low speed, slowly add the powdered sugar.

-• Once all of the powdered sugar has been incorporated, turn the mixer to medium-high speed and beat until light and fluffy– about 2 minutes.
+• Once all of the powdered sugar has been incorporated, turn the mixer to medium-high speed and beat it until light and fluffy – about 2 minutes.

 Notes

-• This recipe makes enough frosting for 12 cupcakes or a 9×13-inch sheet cake.
+• My recipe makes 3 cups of frosting, which is enough frosting for 12 cupcakes or a 9×13-inch sheet cake.

-• Make sure to use really ripe, delicious strawberries for the best flavor.
+• Choose really ripe fresh strawberries for the best flavor.

 Nutrition